Monday, April 3, 2017

 Then came a Warner -minutes before

-blinking awake, a dream nestled in his brain,
+blinking awake, a dream nestled in his brain,a premonitory declaration of death.

 He was prepared for death